jjuraszek/cascading-tube/README.md

 Providing clean and not so complicated in use and debug wrapper which can be incorporated in your current hadoop processing project.
 Writing MR hadoop jobs in tube is going to be more functional but in the other hand it will never hide you from cascading Pipe class.

+## Roadmap ##
+- **0.2** Divide project into submodules:
+  - **cascading-tube.testing** Containing class simplify testing of your flows by providing MemoryTap and boilerplate for running it within unit testing scope.
+Provide samples as unit test of tube.
+  - **cascading-tube.core** Tube object and every operators refactored to be in separated files accordingly to logic purpose.
+  - **cascading-tube.io** Place for SQL sink tap allowing major use case of presenting MR results to more responsive layer.
+Module for standard CSV tap builders and real flow runner using JobConf.
+- **0.3.x** Provide builders for joins and coGroups like ops including list of output fields.
+- **0.4.x** Provide builders for buffers, functions and filters.
+Deprecation of _currying_ style of those functions.
+- **0.5.x** Support new operations from *cascading 2.5.x* like BufferJoin and more
+- **0.6.x** Tube will lose deprecation functions and small improvement will be added
+- **1.0.x** Updated road map and every libs dependencies
+- **1.1.x** Support buffers, filters and functions to be defined as PartialFunction (no need for Map-s all over the place but number of input fields will be 22)

+Despite of that **cascading-tube.testing** will be constantly extended to show the capability of tube.

 ## Sample use case ##